-Since Chandigarh is a plain area, situated at the foothills of the Shivalik Hills, the best time to visit Chandigarh is between August and November, when the Fall is in its prime, and the weather is neither too hot nor too cold.
-There is an overall pleasant weather that is apt for traveling.
-However, the weather conditions change widely here, thanks to the close proximity of the city to the Himalayas.
+The comparatively new city of Chandigarh, in the state of Punjab, is a perfect blend of old and new.
+Since Chandigarh is situated at the foothills of the Shivalik Hills, the best time to visit Chandigarh is between August and November, when the Fall is in its prime, and the weather is neither too hot nor too cold.
+There is an overall pleasant weather that is apt for travelling.
+However, the weather conditions change drastically here, thanks to the proximity of the city to the Himalayas.

 |Month||Avg.
 Minimum (°C)||Avg.
 Maximum (°C)|

 Compare quotes from upto 3 travel agents for free

 The biggest rose festival of the country is held in Chandigarh every year in the last week of February.
 More than 50,000 magnificent rose plants and bushes are on view during this three day festival.
 Apart from the roses, there are various other folk performances which are organised to entertain you.
 For the kids, there is a painting competition, and titles for 'Rose Prince' and 'Rose Princess' are given out!

 Hosting an endless variety of Bougainvillea plants displayed in different patterns, this park never fails to regale visitors.The Annual Festival visits a huge amount of attendance as the park is done up beautifully.

 Celebrating the 'King of fruits', the Mango festival is a must visit for all mango lovers.
 The best way to beat the Indian summers, enjoy folk dances and performances, while munching down on your favorite mangoes.